-The natural beauty of Ecuador has the power to pull you back towards her lap, visiting her once is just not enough.
-It will take you a thousand lifetimes to rediscover the flora and fauna of the Ecuadorian jungles for its sheer abundance.
-Well this is great news for avian enthusiasts and photographers as it implies a zillion photo opportunities that we will get here.
-There is never a dull moment during your stay here as you will be hard pressed for time clicking the amazing birds which are in plenty, vibrant frogs and other adorable looking mammals in the verdant and misty highland cloud forests of Northwest Ecuador.
+There is never a dull moment during our Ecuador workshops, in fact all of us are hard pressed for time, since the country has so many species to offer.
 The beautiful forest lodges are well equipped with feeders, towers, canopies and raptor blinds from where you will not only get a vantage point to spot the birds but also fantastic photo opportunities of the rare and endemic birds of Ecuador.
 What makes Ecuador unique is the equator passing through it that renders charm to the varied topography and of course the brow sweat that you will have to wipe off often!
 Yes, the humid climate of Ecuador can bog you do down a bit but believe it when we say that capturing the birds with your lenses will make you forget everything!

 The bird photography sojourn started in the Ecuadorian capital Quito well known for its grand architecture, rich history, and delectable cuisine.
-One must stay a few extra days just to explore Quito.
 We chose Quito as a meeting and departing point for this trip and our hotel had this beautiful garden that attracts many hummingbirds.
-Ecuador is replete with birds and you have to train your eyes and lenses to spot them, the other attraction here is the orchids.
+Ecuador is replete with birds and you one has to train the eyes and lenses to spot them, the other attraction here is the orchids.
 We all met at the Mariscal Sucre International Airport and from there drove down to the hotel, where we stayed overnight.
-Since the next day, we would leave very early for Yanacocha we retired to bed early.

-Our pre-dawn photo adventure to Yanacocha started by clicking the sunrise on the way.
+Our pre-dawn photo adventure to Yanacocha started by clicking the lanscapes on the way.
 We stopped at several spots during the journey to capture the mind-blowing landscape, especially the snow-capped volcanoes Antisana and Cayambe.
-Well, the amazing fact here is Cayambe is the only snow-covered volcano with the Equator cutting right across its summit!
+Fun fact – Cayambe is the only snow-covered volcano with the Equator cutting right across its summit!
 Well, Nature can surprise you in so many ways.

 Andean Cock of the Rock